 To response the RQ1: "Do EFL learners with different gender differ significantly in their writing performance?" the two-way ANOVA table explained the answer, as explained in Table 3 above.
-The output indicated that the F value of gender was 5.248 and sig. was 0.025 or lower than 0.05.
+The output indicated that F= 5.248 (for gender) and sig. was 0.025 or lower than 0.05.
 It showed that there were a significant difference on writing performance caused by gender factor.
 In this case, female was higher than male in their writing performance.
 The average score of male was 64.00 and female was 71.41, as illustrated in Table 4.